antyan001/RedisETL/readme.md

 {"registry":"success"}
 ```
+If one get a responce like ``{"registry":"blocked"}`` just wait 10 sec and repeat your query.
+FastAPI endpoint is RateLimited by income traffic.
 On the server side, a new job is launched with a bypass of all current `.ticket` files in the directory `IN_STREAM`

 ```json